prigoose/strings/README.md

  ## Tests
 To run tests from the command line, install Jest globally via `npm install jest -g`. <br>This may require root access, e.g. `sudo npm install jest -g`.

+<br>I wrote tests for the Home Page container component.
-<br>To run the tests that I built (as opposed to tests that come pre-built with React Boilerplate), use `npm run test:priya`
+<br>To run the tests that I built (as opposed to tests that come pre-built with React Boilerplate), use `npm run test:priya`.

 ## Requirements
 - React Router.